-Note: In Annex 14, Volume I, Attachment A, Section 3, guidance is given on declared distances.
+Note: In CAR 139, quidance is given on declared distances.

-- (2) Where a declared distance is not provided because a runway is usable in one direction only, that runway shall be identified as "not usable for take-off, landing or both". - (d) Plan and profile views - (1) The plan view shall show: - i. the outline of the runways by a solid line, including the length and width, the magnetic bearing to the nearest degree, and the runway number; - ii. the outline of the clearways by a broken line, including the length and identification as such; - iii. take-off flight path areas by a dashed line and the centre line by a fine line consisting of short and long dashes; - iv. alternative take-off flight path areas.
-When alternative take-off flight path areas not centred on the extension of the runway centre line are shown, notes shall be provided explaining the significance of such areas; - v. obstacles, including: - the exact location of each obstacle together with a symbol indicative of its type; - the elevation and identification of each obstacle; - the limits of penetration of obstacles of large extent in a distinctive manner identified in the legend.
+- (2) Where a declared distance is not provided because a runway is usable in one direction only, that runway shall be identified as "not usable for take-off, landing or both". - (d) Plan and profile views - (1) The plan view shall show: - i. the outline of the runways by a solid line, including the length and width, the magnetic bearing to the nearest degree, and the runway number; - ii. the outline of the clearways by a broken line, including the length and identification as such: - take-off flight path areas by a dashed line and the center line by a fine line consisting of short and long dashes; - iv. alternative take-off flight path areas.
+When alternative take-off flight path areas not centered on the extension of the runway center line are shown, notes shall be provided explaining the significance of such areas; - v. obstacles, including: - the exact location of each obstacle together with a symbol indicative of its type; - the elevation and identification of each obstacle; - the limits of penetration of obstacles of large extent in a distinctive manner identified in the legend.